 Any proposal that does not follow these requirements may be deemed non-responsive and rejected.

 SEC.
 4.02 SPECIAL FORMATTING REQUIREMENTS

-The Offeror must ensure that their proposal meets all of the special formatting requirements identified in this section.
-This includes requirements regarding anonymity and maximum page limits.
+The offeror must ensure that their proposal meets all special formatting requirements identified in this section.
+This includes requirements documents and text and maximum page limits.